corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes-enterprise.md

 create a mirror repository and upload them there, or add them to your local Maven repository.

-You can request a copy of the Corda Enterprise Developer Pack (contains a Maven repository mirror of all Corda Enterprise artifacts and their dependencies) through your R3 support contact.
+You can request a copy of the Corda Enterprise Developer Pack (contains a Maven repository mirror of all Corda Enterprise artifacts and their dependencies) from your R3 support contact.

 {{< /note >}}